 Verbal and formal warnings are given to students as an initial step to correct misbehavior.
 A staff member may issue a formal warning when there is a problem they wish to have acknowledged by a parent/guardian.
-A formal warning is given to a student in an effort to remedy a situation before it results in a detention.
+A formal warning is given to a student in an effort to remedy a situation before it results in other disciplinary action.
 A formal warning must be signed by the parent/guardian and returned to the teacher/administrator issuing the warning on the following day of school.
 Failure to do so may result in further disciplinary action.

-A teacher may give a child an extra opportunity to correct a situation or complete an assignment prior to recess instead of assigning detention.
+A teacher may give a child an extra opportunity to correct a situation or complete a restorative assignment instead of other disciplinary actions.